BoilWP/WordPress-Plugin-Boilerplate/README.md

 Here's how to take advantage of this feature:

 1. Install the [GitHub Updater](https://github.com/afragen/github-updater)
-2. Replace the url of the repository of your plugin
+2. Replace the url of the repository for your plugin
 3. Push commits to the master branch
 4. Enjoy your plugin being updated in the WordPress dashboard